rsarai/lsm_tree/README.md

 - A given key is first looked up in the memtable.
 - Then using a hash index it’s searched in one or more segments depending upon the status of the compaction.

+# TODO
+- [ ] Don't merge files into single file.
+Do merge sort to merge its content and leave the files ordered.

 # Notes
 - Remember: Memory devices are byte-addressable and Storage devices are block addressable
 - LSM-trees sort merges similarly sized runs (run is a sorted array of data) organizing them into levels of exponentially increasing capacities